-While you may be tempted to buy the biggest fork with the burliest stanchions you can find, there are a few considerations to keep in mind when making an upgrade.
+While you may be tempted to buy the biggest suspension fork with the burliest stanchions you can find, there are a few considerations to keep in mind when making an upgrade.
 Be sure to read this entire article to stay safe and avoid any surprises.

 Travel trade-offs